 - Prepare well fo a farm visit from (potential) buyers

 Complying with legal requirements means meeting mandatory European legislation and food safety demands.
 If you are unable to comply with these requirements, you will not be allowed access to the European market.

-Buyers normally expect you to have food quality and safety management systems implemented to demonstrate your ability to control food safety hazards and ensure that your coffee is safe for roasting and for human consumption.
-The most common standard for the implementation of good agricultural practices is GLOBALG.A.P.
-The most common quality management system is based on Hazard Analysis and Critical Control Points (HACCP).
-Having certifications which show the implementation of these processes will tell your buyers that you are a reliable supplier, concerned with quality control.
+Buyers normally expect you to have food quality and safety management systems implemented to demonstrate your ability to control potential food safety risks.
+This ensures that your coffee is safe for roasting and for human consumption.

 - Read our study on legal requirements in the European coffee market, which offers an overview of the requirements for coffee exports to Europe.

-- See also the EU Trade Helpdesk for more information about the requirements for exporting coffee to Europe.
+- See also Access2Markets for more information about the requirements for exporting coffee to Europe.